heinzwittenbrink/slides-editorial-processes/lecture-1.md

 ## Literature

-- The elements of content strategy
+- The elements of content strategy [@@kissaneElementsContentStrategy2011 ]
-- The elements of editing
+- The elements of editing [@plotnikElementsEditing1982]
-- Google search central on editorial quality
+- Google search central on editorial quality [@googlesearchcentralCreatingHelpfulReliable]

 ## Kissane